IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 Labyrinth (nexida)
 - an automata that was uncontrollable, unpredictable - agent of chaos
-- someplace off the coast of Avizallo, further into the sea Elves
+- someplace off the coast of Avizallo, further into the sea
+- find his writings, maps, labs. need a special boat to get there? how to navigate thru Fray
+- connection to djinn or genasi? enslaved air elementals to protect lab?? made a wish on Coriolis? so annalise was trying to get the location from coriolis?
+	- you get a wish from a djinn by having them owe you a favor - or by trapping/tricking them
+	- should it be a floating island
+	- Bad guys might capture coriolis, or find some other way to find island Elves
 Onkeioros
 Langksa + sky whales (volaceta)